odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 its **subsidiaries** by using IDs.
 Furthermore, subsidiaries are classified as **branches** of the main company.

-To configure the company ID, open the **Settings** app, click :guilabel:`Update Info` in the :guilabel:`Companies` section, then click the :guilabel:`eTIMS` tab.
+To configure the company's ID, open the **Settings** app, click :guilabel:`Update Info` in the :guilabel:`Companies` section, and search for the :guilabel:`eTIMS Branch Code` field.
 The **main company** has a branch ID equal to `00` in a multi-company environment.
 Companies that are *not* the main company have a branch ID other than `00` and are assigned an ID by the KRA.

 To add a branch, go to the :guilabel:`Branches` tab in the **company settings** and click :guilabel:`Add a line`.